ubuntor/bskyrss/README.md

  * Content warnings are not rendered.
  * Posts once downloaded are never updated or deleted.
- * Quoted posts are currently omitted from the feed.
  * The approach to caching is not very efficient.
 The best approach to improving this software would probably be to directly translate it to Go.
 It was mostly written on a single weekend so that I could follow